 It is notable that the RX10 III has a hotshoe, while the RX100 VI does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the RX10 III and the RX100 VI are recent models that are part of the current product line-up.
-The RX10 III replaced the earlier Sony RX10 II, while the RX100 VI followed on from the Sony RX100 V. Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.
+The RX10 III is a recent model that features in the current product line-up of Sony.
+In contrast, the RX100 VI has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the RX100 VI was succeeded by the Sony RX100 VII.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So how do things add up?
 Is there a clear favorite between the Sony RX10 III and the Sony RX100 VI?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - Better sound: Can connect to an external microphone for higher quality sound recording.

 - Better sound control: Has a headphone port that enables audio monitoring while recording.

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.70x vs 0.59x).

 - Easier setting verification: Features an LCD display on top to control shooting parameters.